nonplayer/hammercrawl/README.md

 	- [Lamentations of the Flame Princess](./hc_lotfp.md)
 	- [The Nightmares Underneath](./hc_tnu.md)

 ## The Generators

-Note: Any generator tools deemed to be system-specific are being moved into relevant sub docs.
+**Note:** Any generator tools deemed to be system-specific are being moved into relevant sub docs.

-### Quick Reference

 These are the Generators that I use most often, so am linking them here for quick access: